The French Alphabet: A Beginner's Guide

 Special Characters and Accents

-5. Cédille (ç) - This accent appears only under the letter 'c' (as in "ça") and changes the 'c' sound to an 's' sound.
+5. Cédille (ç) - Appears only under 'c' (as in "ça") and changes the 'c' sound to an 's' sound.

 Practice Makes Perfect